 But while the analysis of police liability for injuries may be different than that of an ordinary citizen, it does not mean that officers can not be held negligent when they do not follow their own safety procedures.

 Government agencies can be held liable for their actions if they injure others.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case.